emilkrebs/PlayerPrefs/README.md

 # PlayerPrefs
-Simple tool to set / get player preferences for each player
+A sasy tool to set / get player preferences for each player in spigot